Gretna Public Schools: 2026 Guide for Omaha-Area Families

 What is Gretna Public Schools' Niche grade?

 Gretna Public Schools holds a B+ overall grade from Niche.
-The district scores well on academics, college readiness, and teachers — a strong rating for a district growing at this pace.
+The district's math proficiency sits at 76% — top 10% in Nebraska — and graduation rates have consistently run 95–97%.
+That's a strong rating for a district growing at this pace.

 Why does Gretna have two high schools?